gprince349/BTB_Organization/README.md

 Here we're implementing a Branch-Target-Buffer given in Pdede research paper.
 Pdede stands for Partition, Deduplication, and Decoding these are the three main idea presented in the paper also the implementaion for that is here.

 <p align="center">
-  <h1 align="center"> ChampSim </h1>
-  <p> ChampSim is a trace-based simulator for a microarchitecture study.
-You can find more information about ChampSim here (https://github.com/ChampSim/ChampSim).
-This repository contains extension to ChampSim including a two-level Branch Target Buffer (BTB), a five-level Page Table Walker (PTW) (backed by four MMU Caches) and Virtually Indexed, Physically Tagged (VIPT) level 1 caches. <p>
+  <p> This repository contains extension to ChampSim including a two-level Branch Target Buffer (BTB), a five-level Page Table Walker (PTW) (backed by four MMU Caches) and Virtually Indexed, Physically Tagged (VIPT) level 1 caches. <p>
   <p> This repository contains implementation for state-of-the-art BTB designs including Shotgun, SN4L+Dis+BTB, FDIPX and Skewed BTB.
 This Repository also contains the implementation of PDede: Partitioned, Deduplicated, Delta Branch Target Buffer that is presented in the research paper attached in the repository.
 You can find more information about PDEDE in the paper.
 </p>